colah/ByronTrialNotes/synthesis/arrest.md

 A few days later Bui interviewed Byron again.
 Byron, prepared by his lawyers, began [the second interview][interview2] declining to talk.
 To get him talking, Bui leveraged the arrest of Byron's wife, Kristen, talking about how today "is her chance" to get bail and playing Byron's guilt to say something "that's going to help her."
 As the interview went on, Bui strengthened his language, urging Byron to "throw himself at the mercy of the court" to save Kristen.
 In response to Byron's explanations, Bui urged him to give "a reasonable explanation to save your wife."
 Bui also insinuated that Byron could end up falling outside the Canadian legal system, eventually saying, "I am going to fight tooth and nail to beat it, to have you be at a normal facility, where we can do this, and where you are subject to the regular rules of law in Canada...
 But that's not to say that those people aren't going to be looking at you."

 Byron answered all Bui's questions, though Bui wasn't satisfied with his answers.
-As the pressure increased, Byron began talking about Bui's promises regarding about his wife, and he'd need to to talk to his lawyer before making any deals.
+As the pressure increased, Byron began talking about how he can't trust promises from Bui regarding Kristen, and how he'd need to to talk to his lawyer before making any deals.
 By the end, Byron was reduced to begging Bui: "Anything you can do to help my wife, Sir.
 She's everything to me."

 That summarizes the publicly available knowledge about Byron's arrest and early detention.
 He would be held in jail awaiting trial for almost a year, substantially because, while the police have admitted they knew "and had fully processed" that Byron didn't have HTMD or a detonator within 10 days of his arrest, they continued claiming that he did for months afterwards.

 Throughout all of this, there were horrendous breaches of Byron's Charter Rights.
 In Canada, a Charter violation doesn't necessarily mean that evidence gets thrown out; instead it must be found that "the admission of it in the proceedings would bring the administration of justice into disrepute." ([_Canadian Charter of Rights and Freedoms_][ccrf], 24(2) ) This is what Justice Spies, the Judge for Byron's Trial, is presently deciding on.
-The author doesn't see how the _Canadian Charter of Rights And Freedoms_ can be a meaningful document and there not be true consequence for these breaches.

-Chris Olah

 [warrant1]: https://github.com/colah/ByronTrialNotes/raw/master/court-documents/warrant-June22-58Elderwood.pdf